 - Agents or collections of agents (not agent groups) of different abilities.
 You can create different capacity rules for such cases and assign the different rules to agents who have different abilities.
-(In this release, capacity rules cannot be assigned to GroupAgents or GroupPlaces objects.)
+(At present, Stat Server does not support capacity rules for GroupAgents or GroupPlaces objects.)
 For example, you could create a Seasoned capacity rule and assign it to agents who can handle more chat interactions, for example, than lessqualified agents.
-(To the latter, you would assign any of the NewHire, AvgWorkload, or 1ChatOnly capacity rules that you might create.) - Expert agents-preserving their time by setting an artificially low setting of capacity, to prevent from overloading them.

-Note: Whether Stat Server considers (in its determination of resource capacity) the interactions that are initiated or received while the agent-associated directory number (DN) is in after-call work (ACW) status is configurable.
-Review the description of the capacity-treat-acw-as-interaction Stat Server configuration option in the Framework 8.0 Stat Server Deployment Guide for more information.
+(To the latter, you would assign any of the NewHire, AvgWorkLoad, or 1ChatOnly capacity rules that you might create.) - Expert agents-preserving their time by setting an artificially low setting of capacity, to prevent from overloading them. - Note: Whether Stat Server considers (in its determination of resource capacity) the interactions that are initiated or received while the agent-associated directory number (DN) is in after-call work (ACW) status is configurable.
+Review the description of the capacity-treat-acw-as-interaction Stat Server configuration option in the Framework Stat Server Deployment Guide for more information.